Why is the world so cruel?

 "No. I didn't see anything at all."
 He manages to get out before changing the subject.

-"I'll trust you since you were honest before, but please don't do that again.
+"I'll trust you since you were honest now, but please don't do that again.
 I think that's what dad would've wanted from me."

 He finally manages to stand up, and, after thinking for a second, he grips my hand in his, drenching it all wet.